TCP-Lab/handbook/handbook/code/python/python_snippets.md

-# Page title
+# Python Snippets
-> How to write pages in the Handbook.
+> Useful, copy-pastable python snippets and how to use them.
 ![Draft](https://img.shields.io/badge/status-draft-red)

 > This page is still a draft because I'm still writing it.